SPEAK OUT!® & The LOUD Crowd®

 The CSUN Language, Speech and Hearing Center (LSHC) is a non-profit, university-based clinical facility on the CSUN campus in the San Fernando Valley.
 We have been providing comprehensive diagnosis and therapeutic services to children and adults with communication disorders since 1960.
 Today, the Center averages over 12,000 patient visits annually serving a culturally diverse population which includes infants, children, adolescents, adults and senior citizens.

 The Language, Speech, and Hearing Center offers 5 diagnostic/evaluation clinics and 12 speech therapy clinics throughout the semester calendar at CSUN.
 The Center also operates an Early Intervention Program (EIP) throughout the year.
-Our EIP program accepts client referrals from local Regional Centers such as North, West, and East LA, Frank D. Lanterman, Tri-Counties, and others.
+Our EIP program accepts client referrals from North Los Angeles County Regional Center.

 Evaluation and/or therapy services are provided by our upper division Baccalaureate and Master's level students who are in training to become professional speech/language or hearing specialists.
 They work under the direct supervision of faculty supervisors who have professional certification and are licensed by the State of California.
 The department of Communication Disorders and Sciences is an accredited training program by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.